Select lighter weight card stock or heavier weight

 perforation lines to form "VALLEY" bends.

-3. Continue to bend and crease the next perforation
+3. Continue to bend and crease the next perforationline as a "MOUNTAIN" fold.

 Continue to alternate VALLEY and MOUNTAIN folds